imagewize/moiraine/README.md

 Moiraine is a modern WordPress block theme designed for the WordPress block editor and site editor.
 Create beautiful, fully-customizable websites with WordPress's built-in tools — no coding required.

-Features **89+ professional patterns**, WooCommerce integration, modern development tooling, and blazing-fast performance with 100% scores across the board.
+Features **21 professional patterns** (including 4 unique Moiraine patterns), WooCommerce integration, modern development tooling, and blazing-fast performance with 100% scores across the board.

 ## Table of Contents